2007 Green Bay Packers season: Week 4: at Minnesota Vikings

 Coming off their home win over the Chargers, the Packers flew to the Hubert H. Humphrey Metrodome for an NFC North division game against Minnesota.
-In the first quarter, QB Brett Favre threw a 16-yard TD pass to WR Greg Jennings surpassing Dan Marino as the league's all-time leader in touchdown passes.
+In the first quarter, quarterback Brett Favre threw a 16-yard touchdown pass to wide receiver Greg Jennings surpassing Dan Marino as the league's all-time leader in touchdown passes.
 He also became the league leader in pass attempts (8,393 at game's end).
 Favre was named the NFC Offensive Player of the Week for the second time this season, having thrown for 344 yards and two touchdowns.

 With the win, the Packers stayed undefeated and improved to their first 4–0 start since 1998.